streamich/nano-css/docs/sourcemaps.md

 # `sourcemaps` Addon

-Adds sourcempas in dev mode.
+Adds sourcemap support in development mode.

 ![](./sourcemaps.gif)

-Do now use this addon in production.
+Do not use this addon in production.
 Check environment to exclude it from production:

 ```js
 if (process.env.NODE_ENV !== 'production') {